Seedy Farm

 e.
 Feeding the Soil and the Vine

-A young bottle gourd fruit growing on the vine.
+A young bottle gourd fruit developing after successful pollination.

 1. Beneficial Companion Plants